Small Nuclear Power Reactors

 Technicatome (Areva TA) in France has developed the NP-300 PWR design from submarine power plants and aimed it at export markets for power, heat and desalination.
 It has passive safety systems and could be built for applications of 100 to 300 MWe or more with up to 500,000 m3/day desalination.
 Areva TA makes the K15 naval reactor of 150 MW, running on low-enriched fuel, and the land-based equivalent: Réacteur d’essais à terre (RES) a test version of which is under construction at Cadarache, due to operate about 2011.

 It appears that some version of this reactor will be used in the Flexblue submerged nuclear power plant being proposed by DCNS in France.
-Subject to market evaluation, DCNS could start building a prototype Flexblue unit in 2013 in its shipyard at Cherbourg for launch and deployment in 2016.
+DCNS considered starting to build a prototype Flexblue unit in 2013 in its shipyard at Cherbourg for launch and deployment in 2016.
 The concept eliminates the need for civil engineering, and refuelling or major service can be undertaken by refloating it and returning to the shipyard.

 The Chinese NHR-200 (Nuclear Heating Reactor), developed by Tsingua University's Institute of Nuclear Energy Technology (now the Institute of Nuclear and New Energy Technology), is a simple 200 MWt integral PWR design for district heating or desalination.
 It is based on the NHR-5 which was commissioned in 1989, and runs at lower temperature than the above designsh.
 Used fuel is stored around the core in the pressure vessel.
 In 2008, the Chinese government was reported to have agreed to build a multi-effect distillation (MED) desalination plant using this on the Shandong peninsula, but no more has been heard of it, and INET is focused on the HTR-PM being built in Shandong.

-CNNC China New Energy Corporation, a joint venture of CNNC (51%) and China Guodian Corp, is planning to build two of these in Putian county, Zhangzhou city, at the south of Fujian province, near Xiamen, as a demonstration plant.
+CNNC China New Energy Corporation, a joint venture of CNNC (51%) and China Guodian Corp, is planning to build two ACP100 units in Putian county, Zhangzhou city, at the south of Fujian province, near Xiamen, as a demonstration plant.
 This will be the CNY 5 billion ($788 million) phase 1 of a larger project.
-Completion of preliminary design is expected in December 2013.
-Construction time is expected to be 36-40 months, starting in June 2014.
+Completion of preliminary design is expected in 2014, ready for construction in 2015.
+Construction time is expected to be 36-40 months.
 It involves a joint venture of three companies for the pilot plant: CNNC as owner and operator, the Nuclear Power Institute of China (NPIC) as the reactor designer and China Nuclear Engineering Group being responsible for plant construction.

 This is an integral PWR, with SNPTC provenance, being developed from the CAP1000 in parallel with CAP1400 by SNERDI, using proven fuel and core design.
 It is 450 MWt/150 MWe and has eight integral steam generators (295°C), and claims “a more simplified system and more safety than current third generation reactors”.
 It is pitched for remote electricity supply and district heating, with three-year refueling and design life of 80 years.
 It has both active and passive cooling and in an accident scenario, no operator intervention required for seven days.
 Seismic design basis 300 Gal.
 In mid-2013 SNPTC quoted approx. $5000/kW capital cost and 9 c/kWh, so significantly more than the CAP1400.